 12 Top-Rated Attractions & Things to Do in the Outer Banks, NC

-There is no shortage of things to do along the Outer Banks of North Carolina, but determining where to do them requires a bit of trip pre-planning for the most efficient use of your time and to see everything on your list.
+The Outer Banks are a seemingly endless stretch of sun, sand, and surf.
+The list of things to do along the Outer Banks of North Carolina is extensive, and determining where and how to do them requires a bit of trip pre-planning for the most efficient use of your time and to see everything on your list.

 The barrier islands stretch for more than 100 miles along the Atlantic Coast, connected by a series of bridges and towns that are popular vacation destinations.
 Many visitors to the Outer Banks (OBX) make an annual pilgrimage to places like Duck, Kill Devil Hills, Nags Head, Rodanthe, and Hatteras, taking advantage of the many vacation home rentals and lodging available.

 No matter where you stay, take a leisurely drive up or down the two-lane North Carolina Highway 12 along the Outer Banks and explore the shops, as well as the scenery, which alternates from raging surf along the Cape Hatteras National Seashore to the quiet Pea Island National Wildlife Refuge.

 Learn about the significant maritime history of the Outer Banks at Chicamacomico Lifesaving Station Historic Site and the Graveyard of the Atlantic Museum, where you can also see how the area served seafarers long before vacationers visited the islands.